How Can You Tell if Your Mattress Has Bed Bugs?

 If you live in an apartment complex that has a problem with bed bugs, the landlord may be responsible for handling the infestation.
 However, the laws of each county can differ regarding liability for bed bugs.
 This means you need to be aware of any laws that may shift the burden for dealing with bed bugs.

 Our Maryland Bed Bug Attorneys are Ready to Work with You

 If you or a family member have a bed bug infestation, you should contact an experienced bed bug attorney.
 At Whitney, LLP, our injury attorneys possess extensive experience litigating a variety of bed bug liability cases.
 We understand how stressful it can be to live in a home that has a serious issue like bed bugs, and we are here to stand with you.
-To schedule a free legal consultation to discuss your case, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation to discuss your case, call Whitney, LLP at (410) 583-8000, or contact us online.